The Illuminated Workplace: Shining Light on Workplace Culture December 20, 2022

 The Remedy for Conflict: LOVE April 6, 2021

-Posted by Danna Beal in Love, Project Illumination, Relationships.1 comment so far
+Posted by Danna Beal in Love, Project Illumination, Relationships.

 The Zags, the remarkable Gonzaga men’s basketball team, is moving into the Final Four in the NCAA championship tournament.
 As a Washingtonian, with Spokane as my hometown, I am excited for the Zags!
 I also keep reading and hearing about how happy, committed, and confident the players are during the games.
 These young men have described themselves as genuinely liking one another and sincerely supporting each other to win the games.
 They don’t let their egos get in the way, and instead, play to everyone’s strengths.
 The harmony and teamwork shown by the Zags can be an impressive example of what is needed in the workplace culture.